 Do you want to develop/improve your management skills and knowledge, enabling you to work more effectively with your team?
-Are you an aspiring manager who wants to enhance your performance and develop skills to enable you to progress into a senior management role?
+Are you a manager who wants to enhance your performance and develop skills to enable you to progress into a senior management role?
 This Level 5 Operations/Department Manager apprenticeship is aimed at middle managers and will equip you with the necessary tools to effectively manage your team and successfully meet the aims and objectives of your organisation’s strategic plan.

 The course is typically 30 months in duration and you will need to be in a role that provides you with the opportunity to develop and demonstrate your knowledge and skills.